Top questions from our existing Print Partners

 Since all products are made to order, we do not offer returns.
 Feel free to contact us if you have any questions.

 Your order will normally ship within two business days of being created.
-We use DHL for our shipping service which hands off to USPS in most cases.
+We use OSM for our shipping service which hands off to USPS in most cases.
 Packages usually reach their destination within three to five business days.
 International shipping timeframes vary, as customs is out of our control.

 All shipping costs are calculated in the order process based on the size of the order and destination address.